Tummy Tuck (Abdominoplasty)

 - Have you read up on tummy tuck procedures and do you understand them?

 At your initial consultation, your doctor will take photos and do a physical exam.
-Using computer imagery, he or she can show you the improvements that are expected.

 He or she will ask you to point to the exact locations on your body that you want improved.
 They will also evaluate how elastic your skin is because elasticity will affect the results of your surgery.